 My Alcohol Abuse Causes me to Be Unfaithful

-Behavior of Alcoholics
+Behavior of Alcoholics and alcohol abuse

 Alcohol causes people to behave in ways that they never would when they are sober and this is especially the case with addiction.
 An alcoholic may start lying, stealing and cheating on their partner because of their addiction problem.
-Alcohol lowers inhibitions, creates a false sense of confidence and can lead to situations where infidelity inevitably occurs.
+Alcohol lowers inhibitions, creates a false sense of confidence and can lead to situations where infidelity and alcohol abuse inevitably occurs.

 Even though cheating on a partner can be a symptom of alcoholism, there is no excuse for that kind of behavior.
 Having an addiction does not mean you had a reason to hurt someone else.
 For people in recovery, rebuilding trust with their partner can be one of the most difficult steps that they go through.